Appen/UHV-OTS-Speech/README.md

 ## 8. Data pre-tagging: speech recognition/transcription
-To run the experiments on Librispeech test-clean and test-other data with our own Chain model, please run the following command to download Librispeech data **Inside the container**.
+To run the experiments on Librispeech test-clean and test-other data with our own Chain model, please run the following command to download Librispeech data **inside the container**.
 ```bash
 cd /opt/scripts/asr_kaldichain
 ./download_prepare_extract.sh
 ```

-The test-clean and test-other data will be downloaded inside the container.
+The test-clean and test-other data will be downloaded **inside the container**.

 In this module, we trained our own ASR model using Kaldi toolkit introduced in "[The kaldi speech recognition toolkit](https://www.danielpovey.com/files/2011_asru_kaldi.pdf)", specifically using the chain model recipe introduced in "[Purely sequence-trained neural networks for ASR based on lattice-free MMI](https://www.danielpovey.com/files/2016_interspeech_mmi.pdf)", which can be found originally in Kaldi's [repo](https://github.com/kaldi-asr/kaldi).
 But we trained our model using 11 corpora at hand, including free public corpora, purchased corpora, and self owned corpora.

-To run the test on Librispeech test-other and test-clean data with our trained model, please run the following command.
+To run the test on Librispeech test-other and test-clean data with our trained model, please run the following command, **inside the container**.

 ```bash
 cd /opt/scripts/asr_kaldichain